Rhynco297/PBfB2016_Project/README.txt

 >>> TESTING THE ENCRYPTION SCRIPT <<

-Step 1: Change working directory to the 'Encrypt example' folder Step 2: Run: ../scripts/Encrypt.sh
+Step 1: Change working directory to the 'Encrypt example' folder Step 2: Run: ../scripts/MVB.sh
+Step 3: Run: ../scripts/Encrypt.sh
-Step 3: You are now left with an encrypted version of Name.txt and Work.txt (you can recognize them by the 2 in the name)
+Step 4: You are now left with an encrypted version of Name.txt and Work.txt (you can recognize them by the 2 in the name)